tombh/peas/README.md

 to `127.0.0.1`.

 To use a different domain:
-`peas admin settings --domain customdomain.com`
+`peas admin settings peas.domain customdomain.com`

 **Deploying**
 Next thing is to get into your app's directory.
 Peas approaches git repos for apps differently from